 What I don't recommend is that we do this on a grand scale.
 I recommend that we first do this on a small scale, maybe just a small section of sidewalk, even just try it at your own home.
 The name of the game though when you're using liquid is prevent the bond, prevent the bond, prevent the bond.
-This must go down before accumulation in order for it to prevent the bond and give you that clean scrape.
-And then afterward you can re-apply.
-But think about it, applying this versus many bags of that is the name of the game.
+The liquid brine must go down before accumulation in order for it to prevent the bond and give you that clean scrape and then afterward you can re-apply.
+But think about it, applying brine versus many bags of rock salt is the name of the game.
 You will achieve it if you just take that bag out of the picture.
 Experiment with it.
 Just try it for a few storms.

 So, let's relate this to another cooking analogy.
 Think about barbequing.
-If you've always barbequed with a gas grill and you've heard really good things about charcoal like "It's the older way but it's much more efficient heat.
-It gives it better flavor", why wouldn't you do it?
+If you've always barbequed with a gas grill and you've heard really good things about charcoal like, "It's the older way but it's much more efficient heat.
+It gives it better flavor." why wouldn't you do it?

 You're likely going to either burn it or it's not going to turn out the result that you want on the first time.
-So, it does take some practice, some testing and gaining confidence and "Oh okay so this is how this works compared to how I used to do it with this method or this tool".
+So, it does take some practice, some testing and gaining confidence and, "Oh okay so this is how this works compared to how I used to do it with this method or this tool".

 Interested in more FREE TRAINING?
 Here are links to the complete course: